 Dr. Philip Lam is an Infectious Diseases physician at Sunnybrook Health Sciences Centre and Assistant Professor at the University of Toronto.
 He obtained a Bachelor of Science degree in Pharmacy at the University of Toronto, followed by a degree in Medicine at Queen's University.
 He returned to Toronto to complete a residency and Internal Medicine and fellowship in Infectious Diseases.
 During fellowship, he was the resident-lead in a quality improvement project aimed at reducing the inappropriate use of double-lumen peripherally inserted central catheters.
-He is now completing a Master's degree in Quality Improvement at University of Toronto, with his thesis focused on improving cefazolin use as pre-operative prophylaxis in patients with a reported beta-lactam allergy.
+He recently completed a Master's degree in Quality Improvement at University of Toronto, with his thesis focused on improving cefazolin use as pre-operative prophylaxis in patients with a reported beta-lactam allergy.
 His other interests include antimicrobial stewardship, and improving the use of virtual care in the management of infectious diseases.

 Brant Oliver is a healthcare improvement and implementation scientist, educator, and board-certified family and psychiatric nurse practitioner (FNP-BC, PMHNP-BC).
 Dr. Oliver's work focuses on applied healthcare improvement science research with a focus on "3C" (complex, costly, and chronic) conditions including MS, IBD, CF, RA and others, coproduction, learning health systems, and shared decision making (SDM).
 He has been in clinical practice since 2003, working primarily as a certified MS specialist (MSCN) and a MS neurobehavioral nurse practitioner.